Find Affordable College Courses

 Full Computer Engineering at Florida State University Report

-Florida International University landed the #6 spot in the 2023 rankings for the best computer engineering programs.
+With a ranking of #6, Florida International University did quite well on this year’s best schools for computer engineering students.
 FIU is a fairly large public school located in the large suburb of Miami.

 After completing their degree, CE graduates from FIU carry an average student debtload of $19,625.

-University of South Florida - Main Campus landed the #7 spot in the 2023 rankings for the best computer engineering programs.
-Located in the large city of Tampa, USF Tampa is a public college with a very large student population.
+University of South Florida - Main Campus did quite well in this year’s ranking of the best schools for computer engineering students.
+It came in at #7 on the list.
+Located in the city of Tampa, USF Tampa is a public school with a very large student population.

 On average, CE graduates from USF Tampa take out $24,336 in student loans while working on their degree.

-Florida Institute of Technology ranked #8 on this year’s Best Computer Engineering Schools in Florida list.
+Florida Institute of Technology did quite well in this year’s ranking of the best schools for computer engineering students.
+It came in at #8 on the list.
 Located in the small city of Melbourne, Florida Tech is a private not-for-profit college with a moderately-sized student population.

 The average amount in student loans that CE majors at Florida Tech take out is $23,750.